Daraujo26/spring-project-221/README.md

-# spring-project-221
-Pet Store Site
+# Pet Store Website Project

-Final project for my OOP class from the fall of 2023.
-Project utilizes the spring framework in java to build a pet store website.

-Main features are that the site only permits unauthorized users to view home, contact, and about page using springs security.
-Upon login, the user can add, edit, or delete the pet's listed on the site.
+This repository contains the final project for my Object-Oriented Programming (OOP) course, completed in Fall 2023.
+I have developed a pet store website utilizing the Java Spring Framework.

+Key Features:

+Public Access: The website allows all visitors, including unauthorized users, to browse the Home, Contact, and About pages.
+This feature is implemented using Spring Security to ensure controlled access.

+Authenticated User Functions: Once logged in, users gain the ability to add new pets, edit existing pet details, or remove pets from the listing.
+These functions showcase the dynamic interactivity and user engagement capabilities of the site.

+This project showcases the practical application of OOP principles and the versatility of the Spring Framework in creating a functional and secure web application.